NSU Researchers Combat Opioid Abuse from a Different Angle

 “Abuse-deterrent medications have helped apply the brakes to what was a fast and out-of-control rise in opioid abuse,” said David Mastropietro, Ph.D., assistant professor at the College of Pharmacy.
 “We must be mindful that these medications can only ‘deter’ abuse and must be used as part of a larger plan.”

 Florida has been at the center of the nation’s prescription drug epidemic for the past decade, experiencing tremendous increases in prescription drug-related overdoses and mortality.
-NSU’s Center for Applied Research on Substance Use and Health Disparities (ARSH), at the College of Arts, Humanities, and Social Sciences, is a national leader in confronting this alarming public health problem by investigating prescription drug abuse and diversion.
+NSU’s Center for Applied Research on Substance Use and Health Disparities (ARSH), at the Abraham S. Fischler College of Education and School of Criminal Justice, is a national leader in confronting this alarming public health problem by investigating prescription drug abuse and diversion.
 Center Director Steven P. Kurtz, Ph.D., and the ARSH team are leading research to stem this crisis from multiple perspectives: